-From bubbling mud pots surrounded by volcanoes to caves hidden amid pinnacles and metal statues depicting all sorts of whacky creatures, these are some of the most unique places to visit in California on a road trip!
+From bubbling mud pots surrounded by volcanoes to caves hidden amid pinnacles and metal statues depicting all sorts of whacky creatures, these are some of the most unique places to visit in California on a US West Coast road trip!

 Most Unique Places to Visit in California on a Family Road Trip

 Lassen Volcanic National Park is one of California’s best-kept secrets, so well kept that even many Californians don’t know of its existence!
 Featuring a terrain similar to that of the popular Yosemite National Park, this gem of a park is an excellent alternative, sans the crowds.

 Lassen is relatively small (a mere 106,000 acres), but what it lacks in size, it makes up for in interesting scenery.
 Because of its location in a seismically active area, with volcanoes included, it contains bubbling mud pots and sulfur emissions that give the place an eerie otherworldly atmosphere.

 The Bumpass Hell Trail is one of the most fascinating in the park, but do note due to high altitudes, the park’s through road and many trails are only open in the summer months.